AlfredoDore/Chicago-Input-Patch/README.md

 2. Copy `winmm.dll` into the game folder
 3. Launch the game normally

-Example:
-DOOM95
 ## Compatibility

 Designed for games using the legacy WinMM joystick interface.

 Examples:

+- Doom95

+- MechWarrior 2

+- Moto Racer

-- DOOM 95
+- Interstate 76

-- early DirectX 1 titles
-- many Windows 95 era games
+- many more games

 ---